Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 - Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.
+- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's shots from beyond the arc.

 - Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- On the boards, the Heat have conceded 41.9 rebounds per contest, which puts them sixth in the NBA.

-- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- The Heat give up 25.6 assists per game, 14th-ranked in the league.

-- In terms of 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per contest.
+- Looking at 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.

 Al Horford vs. the Heat